jkunimune/elastik/README.md

  including Python, C, Java, and MATLAB.
- Because metadata and hierarchy information is encoded, the contents of a HDF file are fairly intuitive, and in principle one can figure out how to use the Elastic Earth HDF files without any auxiliary explanation (but I'll explain anyway 😉).
+ Because metadata and hierarchy information is encoded, the contents of a HDF file are fairly intuitive, and in principle one can figure out how to use the Elastic Earth HDF files without any auxiliary explanation.

  Each Elastic Earth HDF file contains the following information:
- - The projected boundary of the map projection
+ - The projected boundary of the map projection.
- - The bounding x and y values of the map projection
+ - The minimum and maximum x and y coordinates of the map projection.
- - The list of section names
+ - The list of section names.
  - A group for each section including
-   - The latitudes at which the projection is defined
+   - The latitudes at which the projection is defined.
-   - The longitudes at which the projection is defined
+   - The longitudes at which the projection is defined.
-   - The table of x and y coordinates corresponding to the given latitudes and longitudes (with undefined values set to *NaN*)
+   - The table of x and y coordinates corresponding to the given latitudes and longitudes (with undefined values set to *NaN*).
-   - The boundary on the globe
+   - The boundary on the globe.
+ - A group for the inverse table including
+   - The x values at which the inverse-projection is defined.
+   - The y values at which the inverse-projection is defined.
-   - The table of latitudes and longitudes corresponding to the given x and y
+   - The table of latitudes and longitudes corresponding to the given x and y values (values that don't fall on the mesh).
-   - The minimum and maximum x and y coordinates

  The twoth format is plain text.
  Plain text files can be opened with a variety of programs (Notepad is the default on Windows), and can be read natively in any programming language.
- I provide text files because I know HDF might be intimidating for the less technically savvy, and because installing HDF can be kind of tricky.
+ I provide text files because I know HDF can be intimidating for the less technically savvy, and because installing HDF can be kind of tricky.
  However, implementing the projections using text files will be more work, as you'll need to write code to separate and parse the various numbers and tables.

- Each Elastic Earth plain text file contains the following information, in this order:
+ Each Elastic Earth plain text file contains the following components, in this order:
- - The number of sections
+ - A header for the map projection, stating the number of sections.
  - A header for each section followed by
-   - The boundary on the globe.
+   - A header for the section's boundary on the globe, stating the number of vertices in the boundary, followed by
+     - The list of vertices in the boundary.
        Each row is a latitude and the corresponding longitude, in degrees.
+   - A header for the table of x and y values, stating the number of rows and columns in the table, followed by
      - The table of x and y values corresponding to certain latitudes and longitudes.
-     The latitudes and longitudes are not explicitly given;
-     the latitudes are evenly spaced between -90° and 90° (inclusive), and the longitudes are evenly spaced between -180° and 180° (inclusive).
        Each row corresponds to one latitude, and each pair of columns to one longitude.
        Each pair of adjacent values is an x value followed by the corresponding y value, in kilometers.
        Undefined values are set to *NaN*.
+       The latitudes and longitudes are not explicitly given;
+       the latitudes are evenly spaced between -90° and 90° (inclusive), and the longitudes are evenly spaced between -180° and 180° (inclusive).
+ - A header for the map projection's projected boundary, stating the number of vertices in the boundary, followed by
+   - The list of vertices in the projected boundary.
+     Each row is an x value followed by the corresponding y value, in kilometers.
+ - A header for the inverse table, stating the number of rows and columns in the table, followed by
-   - The bounding x and y values of the section's inverse raster
+   - The minimum x value of the inverse table, the minimum y value of the inverse table, the maximum x value of the inverse table, and the maximum y value of the inverse table, in kilometers.
    - The table of latitudes and longitudes corresponding to certain x and y values.
-     The x and y values are not explicitly given;
-     they are evenly spaced between the given bounding values.
      Each row corresponds to one x value and each pair of columns to one y value.
-TODO: is this true?
      Each pair of adjacent values is a latitude followed by the corresponding longitude, in degrees.
- - The projected boundary of the map projection.
-   Each row is an x value followed by the corresponding y value, in kilometers.
+     The x and y values are not explicitly given;
+     they are evenly spaced between the given minimums and maximums.

 ## Using the code

- Most of the code is python scripts that you can just run.
+ Most of the code is Python scripts that you can just run.
- I didn't make a PyPI requirements file because I'm lazy; maybe I'll do that later. here are the important scripts:
+ All can be found in `src/`.
+ Here are the important ones:
- - `elastik.py` generates a bunch of nice maps based on pregenerated map projections
+ - `elastik.py` generates a bunch of [nice maps](examples) based on pregenerated map projections.
- - `create_map_projection.py` generates a map projection based on pregenerated weights and meshes
+ - `create_map_projection.py` generates a map projection based on pregenerated weights and meshes.
- - `calculate_weights.py` generates greyscale images that can be used as weights for new map projections (requires coastline data; see below)
+ - `calculate_weights.py` generates grayscale images that can be used as weights for new map projections (requires coastline data; see below).
  - `build_mesh.py` generates an unoptimized mesh specifying the rough configuration of a new map projection based on a manually specified or pregenerated cut file.
- - `find_drainage_divides.py` generates a cut file based on the boundaries between watersheds (requires elevation data; see below)
+ - `find_drainage_divides.py` generates a cut file based on the boundaries between watersheds (requires elevation data; see below).
- - `run_all_scripts.py` executes `build_mesh.py`, `calculate_weights.py`, and `create_map_projections.py` in that order on all of their possible inputs
+ - `run_all_scripts.py` executes `build_mesh.py`, `calculate_weights.py`, `create_map_projections.py`, and `elastik.py` in that order on all of their possible inputs.

- I've tried to include all dependencies so that PyPI installs and data files are the only things you need to add.
+ Some of these have PyPI dependencies, which are enumerated in `requirements.txt`.
- However, if you want to edit some of the code or run `create_map_projection.py`, you'll need to pay attention to the C library, `sparse.c`.
+ You'll also likely need to pay attention to the C library, `sparse.c`.
+ A compiled DLL file is included in this repository, but depending on your system you'll likely need to recompile it yourself.
- When I recompile the C library, I go to the root directory in VS Developer Command Prompt and use
+ I do this by going to the root directory in VS Developer Command Prompt and using
  ~~~bash
  cl /D_USR_DLL /D_WINDLL src/sparse.c /link /DLL /OUT:lib/libsparse.dll
  ~~~